upleveled/next-js-example-spring-2024-atvie/README.md

 \q
 ```

-On Linux, you will also need to create a Linux system user with a name matching the user name you used in the database.
-Generate a random password for the user:
+On Linux, it is [best practice to create an operating system user for each database](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/configuring_and_using_database_servers/using-postgresql_configuring-and-using-database-servers#con_postgresql-users_using-postgresql), to ensure that the operating system user can only access the single database and no other system resources.
+A different password is needed on Linux, because [passwords of operating system users cannot contain the user name](https://github.com/upleveled/system-setup/issues/74).
+First, generate a random password and copy it:

 ```bash
 openssl rand -hex 16
 ```

-Copy and save the generated password and create the user.
-It will prompt you to create a password for the user - choose the random generated password.
+Then create the user, using the database user name from the previous section above.
+When you are prompted to create a password for the user, paste in the generated password.

 ```bash
 sudo adduser <user name>